waikato-datamining/shallow-flow/api/DESCRIPTION.rst

-API for the Python 3 shallow-flow workflow engine.
+API for the Python 3 shallowflow workflow engine.